aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-multiple-files/_index.md

 `archive.Save` writes the compressed data to the `zipFile` stream.
 We also specify an ASCII encoding for file names and add a friendly comment describing the archive’s contents.

+## Why This Matters

+Creating a **zip archive c#** on the fly is especially useful when you need to:

+- Offer a single download for multiple reports generated on demand.
+- Transfer large batches of images or logs from a server to a client efficiently.
+- Store backups of configuration files in a compact, portable format.

 ## Common Issues and Solutions

 | Issue | Why it Happens | Fix |